 Before passing, his words to me were, "Tom, let this group evolve", and, as most of our members will agree, I took him at his word.

 Our repertoire includes not only music from the Colonial period but now includes music from all eras of American choral music.
 Lately, we're including in the repertoire the music of young modern American composers like Abbie Betinis, Dan Forrest, Daniel Elder, Scott Gendel and, of course, that rock star of the collegiate choral circuit, Eric Whittaker.

 We are primarily a capella but have been accompanied by Julia Elliott on harpsichord and piano, and currently Chad Conlan, a gifted concert pianist, as well as the Da Figaro string quartet.
 And, kudos to our rehearsal accompanist Pat Callahan.
 We also relish our amateur status; no one is paid, no dues is taken.

 We are now Chorus-in-Residence at The Danvers Art Association and perform mainly in the music conservatory in the home of our patron, John Archer.

 Finally, it's always been a pet peeve of mine that it's difficult if not impossible to understand the lyrics of choruses during performances.
 We rectify that situation by including the lyrics and associated images as part of a PowerPoint presentation projected on a screen during performances.
 We feel this complements the music and gives the audience a richer perspective.

-Myself, I'm an advocate of high tech and have added all music scores on, and I direct from, my WINDOWS laptop.
+Myself, I'm an advocate of high tech and have added all music scores on, and I direct from, my 27" WINDOWS MONITOR.
 Apple, be jealous!

 Please check our EVENTS page on this website and come hear us.